Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Introduction

-for all formal degrees $d(\omega)$ of discrete series representations of $H$. \end{enumerate} \end{conj} In \cite{D}, the author proved Conjecture \ref{conj general G denominators} in type $\tilde{A}_1$, but with different conventions.
-To translate to the conventions of this paper, the reader should replace $j$ with the Goldman involution $()^\dagger$, and the completion of $\HH$ with respect to the $C_w$ basis and positive powers of $\bq^{1/2}$ with the completion of $\HH$ with respect to the basis $\{(-1)^{\ell(w)}C'_w\}_{w\in\Waff}$ and negative powers of $\bq^{1/2}$.
+for all $x,w\in\Waff$. \item If $d$ is a distinguished involution in the lowest two-sided cell, then $a_{1,d}=1/P_W(\bq)$ exactly. \end{enumerate} \end{theorem} In \cite{D}, the author proved Theorem \ref{thm general G denominators} in type $\tilde{A}_1$, but with different conventions.
+To translate to the conventions of this paper, the reader should replace $j$ with the involution ${}^\dagger(-)$, and the completion of $\HH$ with respect to the $C_w$ basis and positive powers of $\bq^{1/2}$ with the completion of $\HH$ with respect to the basis $\{(-1)^{\ell(w)}C'_w\}_{w\in\Waff}$ and negative powers of $\bq^{1/2}$.
 Note also that we write $a_{x,w}$ instead of $a_{w,x}$ as in \cite{D}.
 In \cite{N}, Neunh\"{o}ffer described the coefficients $a_{x,w}$ for finite Weyl groups.

-Our main result in this paper, which appears as Theorem \ref{thm conjecture is true GLn} and Theorem \ref{thm Sp4} below, is the following \begin{theorem}[Theorem \ref{thm conjecture is true GLn} and Theorem \ref{thm Sp4}] Let $\Waff$ be of type $\tilde{A}_n$, $\tilde{C}_2$, or $\tilde{G}_2$.
-Then Conjecture \ref{conj general G denominators} is true. \end{theorem} Our main tool is Harish-Chandra's Plancherel formula for the $p$-adic group $G$ associated to $\HH$.
-The proof of the theorem relies on certain cancellations taking place while computing the integrals given by the Plancherel formula.
-In particular, the theorem is sometimes only true thanks to cancellations involving formal degrees.
-For this reason, for general $\G$, we can presently only prove the following weaker form of Conjecture \ref{conj general G denominators}: \begin{theorem} Let $\Waff$ be an affine Weyl group, $\HH$ its affine Hecke algebra over $\mathcal{A}$, and $J$ its asymptotic Hecke algebra.
-Let $\phi\colon \HH\into J\otimes_\C\mathcal{A}$ be Lusztig's map. \begin{enumerate} \item For all $x,w\in\Waff$, $a_{x,w}$ is a rational function of $\bq$.
-The denominator of $a_{x,w}$ is independent of $x$.
-As a function of $w$, it is constant on two-sided cells. \item There is a polynomial $P_{\G}(\bq)$ depending only on $\G$ such that upon writing